Visit the Advising page to ensure that your question can be answered by the COGS Program Coordinator before submitting an inquiry.

 Yes, but please ensure that your transfer credits will fall under one of the aforementioned course codes.
 If you took a course 20 years ago please send an inquiry to the Program Coordinator to see if that course is still valid.

 Transfer credits are out of the COGS Program's purview.
 Please reach out to the UBC Admissions Office.
-Another resource that could potentially give you an idea is the UBC Transfer Credit Search tool (NOTE: The results shown are for reference only and are subject to change).
+Another resource that could potentially give you an idea is the UBC Transfer Credit Search tool (Note: the results shown are for reference only and are subject to change).

 No, you need to be in the Faculty of Arts or Science first.
 Please contact Enrolment Services regarding (re-)applying to UBC, into the Faculty of Arts or Science.
 Please note: the online application for UBC opens in early September and closes January 15th.